inasafe/inasafe/docs/reporting-standards.md

  checklists include questions that should be asked in the event of a hazard occurring and should reflect the exposure type analysed and the results of the report.
-The checklist should be sorted in the following order: general information, hazard specific questions, exposure specific questions. questions related to minimum needs (if applicable) and questions regarding coordinators and responders.
+The checklist should be sorted in the following order: general questions, hazard and exposure specific questions, questions related to minimum needs (if applicable) and questions regarding coordinators and responders.

 ### Examples